zonemaster/zonemaster-backend/docs/Configuration.md

 ### max_zonemaster_execution_time

-This key allows to define the interval in seconds to reload unfinished queries.
+Time in seconds before reporting an unfinished test as failed.
+Default
-This assume that after `max_zonemaster_execution_time`, if the test is not finished, it has fail.
-And it will be run again up to `maximal_number_of_retries`.
+value: `600`.

 ### maximal_number_of_retries

-Specifies the number of time a test is allowed to be run again if unfinished after `max_zonemaster_execution_time`.
+Number of time a test is allowed to be run again if unfinished after `max_zonemaster_execution_time`.
+Default value: `0`.

 ### number_of_professes_for_frontend_testing